oskarbraten/voxel-path-tracer/README.md

 vec2 previous_uv = vec2((p.x / 2.0) + 0.5, (p.y / 2.0) + 0.5);
 ~~~~

 First, the previous view matrix must be passed in as a uniform.
 This is simply the view matrix that was used when rendering the previous frame.
 After multiplying the position by the projection and view matrix we do a perspective division, and voila!
 The position has now been transformed to normalized device coordinates.
-The final step is to bring it into fullscreen "uv" space.
+The last step is to bring it into fullscreen "uv" space.

 ~~~~glsl
 vec3 previous_color = texture(previous_frame, previous_uv).rgb;